Cloud FastPath Migrates 100’s of Terabytes into Box

 The name Houghton Mifflin Harcourt is virtually synonymous with educational content.
 When the company was founded in 1880, the entire industry was undergoing a major transition.
 Much the same is happening today, as content providers adapt to the digital world of the 2010s.

 HMH is a global leader in Pre K-12 educational content, services and cutting-edge technology solutions, combining digital innovation and research to make learning more dynamic, engaging and effective.
-The company is once again demonstrating its commitment to innovation, by moving its 6,000+ employees to a cloud-based content collaboration and storage system powered by Box.
+The company is once again demonstrating its commitment to innovation, by moving its 6,000+ employees to a cloud native SaaS content collaboration and storage system powered by Box.

 This digital transformation of the business is where HMH finds strategic value in Box.
 The platform improves internal and partner collaboration, and the speed of digital content creation and use – the lifeblood of the organization – while also reducing costs relative to expensive Private Cloud storage.
 However, to ensure that HMH maximizes its investment in Box, the company needed to address its biggest concerns: get files and content into Box efficiently and facilitate employee adoption.